The Thames Barrier

 The future of the Thames Barrier

-The Thames Estuary 2100 (TE2100), headed by Dave Wardle, is a cross-regional Environment Agency project to develop a tidal flood risk management plan for the Thames estuary through to 2100.
+In 2002 the Thames Estuary 2100 project headed by Dave Wardle was set up.
+It is a cross-regional Environment Agency project with the aim of developing a strategic flood risk management plan for London and the Thames estuary through to 2100.

 The strategy will take into account increasing flood risk due to:

-• new development in the tidal flood plain see Thames Gateway articles
+• New development in the tidal flood plain

-The final plan will recommend what flood risk management measures will be required in the estuary, where they will be needed, and when over the coming century, based upon the climate changes and sea level rises the capital will face.
+The final plan will recommend what flood risk management measures will be required in the estuary, where they will be needed, and when over the coming century, based upon the climate change and sea level rise scenarios.